~ WELL NOW, THAT was a Remembrance day to remember.. or forget.

 Not a very inspiring utopia.
 Not exactly a very healthy or happy Church.
 The more they ‘succeed’, the more they fail– failing God, and his people, and the true Kingdom.

 Turn Or Burn, Buddy

-I do hope Hans repents and recants before he dies, though it will take long years before ever the wounds and damage he and his ilk did to the Church will be healed or repaired.
+I do hope Hans repents and recants before he dies, though it will take long years before ever the horrid festering wounds and terrible damage he and his ilk did to the Church will be healed or repaired.
 Surely 1789 to 2018 is enough time to observe that revolutions go rogue: once things start falling apart, there’s no easy way to say “Whoa!
 That’s enough, and no further!”
 Surely the arrogance and pride of the long line of revolters is from Lucifer The Lying Proud Murderer, and not of Him Who came to serve, and not be served?